lukszi/DataAnalysis_SS21/assignment_doc/implementation/evaluation.md

 ## Scope

-The Evaluation uses the collected reddit data and data from yahoo finance to calculate covariances and plots some of the results.
+The Evaluation combines the collected reddit data with data from yahoo finance to calculate covariances and then plot the results results.

 ## Implementation